Kingston–Rhinecliff Bridge: Development

 Planning for a bridge in this general area to replace the ferry service, which was viewed as sporadic and unreliable (there were no Hudson bridges for a half-hour or more drive time in either direction), began in the early 1940s.
 The site for the bridge, as originally proposed, was between Kingston Point and downtown Rhinebeck, and the design was initially a suspension bridge almost identical in appearance to the Mid-Hudson Bridge.
 When the site was relocated about 3 mi northward, there was no stable bedrock for anchorages, so the design was changed to a continuous under-deck truss.
 Construction commenced in 1954.
 When the Newburgh-Beacon Bridge was proposed, provisions were inserted in the enabling legislation that construction on that bridge could not commence until the Kingston–Rhinecliff was completed.

 Like all NYSBA bridges, the Kingston–Rhinecliff is a toll bridge, with the toll collected only for eastbound vehicles.
 Originally, tolls were collected in both directions.
 In August 1970, the toll was abolished for westbound drivers, and at the same time, eastbound drivers saw their tolls doubled.
 The tolls of eleven other New York–New Jersey and Hudson River crossings along a 130 mi stretch, from the Outerbridge Crossing in the south to the Rip Van Winkle Bridge in the north, were also changed to eastbound-only at that time.

 In 2000 the state ceremonially renamed the bridge after George Clinton, New York's first Governor, fourth Vice President of the United States and a resident of the Hudson Valley.

 In late 2019, a pedestrian path was added to the bridge.
 It is 4 feet wide, separated from traffic by a 3-foot-high barrier.
 The path is part of the Empire State Trail project.
 The path is on the south side of the bridge, next to eastbound traffic.
 It is for pedestrians only; bicyclists on the span will continue to be required to use the shoulders of the road.

-At midnight on December 1, 2021, the bridge was converted to all-electronic tolling in the eastbound direction.
+At midnight on December 1, 2021, the bridge was converted to all-electronic tolling in the eastbound direction and the toll plazas were dismantled.
+At the same time, the road heading towards the bridge was narrowed to two lanes, and a turn lane was added in the other direction.

 Tolls

 In 2019, the bridge authority announced that tolls on its Hudson River crossings would increase each year beginning in 2020 and ending in 2023.
-As of May 1, 2021, the current toll for passenger cars traveling eastbound on the Kingston-Rhinecliff Bridge was $1.75 in cash, $1.45 for E-ZPass users.
+As of May 1, 2021, the current toll for passenger cars traveling eastbound on the Kingston–Rhinecliff Bridge was $1.75 in cash, $1.45 for E-ZPass users.
 In May 2022, tolls will rise to $1.55 for E-ZPass users and $2 for cash payers.
 In 2023, the E-ZPass toll will increase to $1.65, and the cash toll will rise to $2.15.
 No toll is collected for westbound traffic.